Baqend/guide/src/topics/plesk/faqBundle.md

 ## How does installation work and how long does it take?

 For a **WordPress** website, Speed Kit can be installed with a single click of a button.

-For **custom websites**, setup usually takes only a few minutes.
+For **custom websites** or websites which have a lot of dynamic content (e.g. **shop websites**), setup usually takes longer due to the integration with the [Dynamic Fetcher](https://www.baqend.com/guide/topics/speed-kit/personalized/#how-to-use-it).
+With the help of your professional developer and the Speed Kit documentation a customized config needs to be created.

 For details, check out our **installation guide**.

 ## What is the difference between Speed Kit and traditional content delivery networks (CDNs)?